Course Title: Fix and secure electrotechnology equipment

 Services offered by Study Support to support your numeracy and literacy skills are:

-Please Refer http://www.rmit.edu.au/studyandlearningcentre to find more information about Study and learning Support
+Please Refer https://www.rmit.edu.au/students/study-support to find more information about Study Support.

 Equitable Learning Services (ELS):